kirteeprajapati/RUST/README.md

 # RUST
-Rust is Machine Oriented High Order language, or mohol best known as a System Programming Language that is they are used more for writing Systems software. such as Drivers, and compilers tools to make code of software more efficient, thereby having more-direct access to the physical hardware of the machine, some of the similar languages like Rust are C, C++, Swift, and golang. rather than the user-facing software programs like Web application programming, gaming Software that languages like Java, JavaScript, Python, C#, and many more caters to you.
+Rust is **Machine Oriented High Order language**, or **mohol** best known as a **System Programming Language** that is they are used more for writing Systems software. such as Drivers, and compilers tools to make code of software more efficient, thereby having more-direct access to the physical hardware of the machine.

+some of the similar languages like Rust are C, C++, Swift, and golang. rather than the user-facing software programs like Web application programming, gaming Software that languages like Java, JavaScript, Python, C#, and many more caters to you.

-Rust is considered an extremely fast and powerful programming language.
+Rust is considered an extremely fast and powerful programming language. one of the reason is it doesnot use [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) or [reference counting](https://en.wikipedia.org/wiki/Reference_counting) like other memory-safe languages.

 In this repo, I have pushed the Fundamentals and syntax of Rust programming language explained with the help of comments alongside.

 To begin First set up the Environment to execute Rust programming following the instruction below.